SyArsRa/wave-height/NOTES.md

 2. System might not be able to handle all of those points in memory at the same time, could we reduce temporal resolution or use adaptive temporal resolution for animation, hourly for recent years, daily/monthly for older decades, to balance fidelity and performance?

-3. Would it make sense to pre-render visual tiles at the edges to reduce latency for users globally?
+3. Would pre-rendered tiles or server-generated time slices be acceptable instead of streaming raw data?

 4. Do we assume the UI should support global coverage immediately, or is it realistic to load only user-selected regions first?

-5. Are there key exploratory workflows we need to support, such as comparing historical extremes across regions or exporting data for analysis?
+5. Are there key workflows we need to support, such as comparing historical extremes across regions or exporting data for analysis?

 # Overall Approach